 Do Developers Need A Portfolio?

-To further understand how developers perceive the importantance of portfolios, I conducted a poll on Reddit, asking whether they believe having a portfolio is necessary.
+To gain insight into how developers perceive the importance of portfolios, I conducted a Reddit poll asking whether they consider a portfolio essential.

 Here are the results: